shanep-cs2/lesson24/README.md

 - Output the number of comparisons and swaps performed.
 - Output the array at each step in the sort process

+For your **App.java** class you can assume that the input will always be integers!
+You don't have to worry about any other types.

 ## Example